E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/Lattice_Boltzmann/crystalline_capillaries/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-The module is run by specifying the name of the output file, the output type, the crystalline type, the size of the crystalline cell, and the size of the whole system in the file "capillary.c" (`<https://github.com/ludwig-cf/ludwig/blob /master/util/capillary.c>`_).
+The module is run by specifying the name of the output file, the output type, the crystalline type, the size of the crystalline cell, and the size of the whole system in the file ``capillary.c`` (`<https://github.com/ludwig-cf/ludwig/blob/master/util/capillary.c>`_).
 The file is then compiled and run by:

 .. code:: bash

     make capillary
     ./capillary

 This generates the output file (e.g. "capillary.001-001").
 The thus generated capillary file, together with the desired output data, is then specified in the input file of the simulation.
 An example of this specification is:

 .. code:: bash